Are you running an online business and need a reliable solution to help spur a subscription to your site?

 With WordPress membership plugins, you can:

-- close your content for some users and open it for others;
+- restrict your content to some users and give access to others;

-- make paid and free access to different content on the site;
+- allot paid and free access to different content on the site;

 - send newsletters to members of your community;